the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Since they don't have a favored religion in base DeCiv, Rodnovery was assigned to them in this mod.
 - The growth penalties in the UA now end after researching Decontamination.
 - Sarcophagus buffed to +2 Production.
-- Five-Year Plan and Gulag have been renamed to State Assembly and Politburo.
+- Five-Year Plan and Gulag have been renamed to Verkhovny Sovet and Politburo.
-- State Assembly now adds scaling Production yields (in addition to the scaling Culture yields) and counts every 4 population in cities instead of every 5.
+- Verkhovny Sovet now adds scaling Production yields (in addition to the scaling Culture yields) and counts every 4 population in cities instead of every 5.
 However, it costs 150 Production.
 - Politburo no longer adds Culture/Happiness; it instead adds +3 Production to their Prison Camp/Work Camp replacements and Listening Posts.
 - New UUs:
   - Nuke Cannon (standalone, Siege Nuke, requires Atomgrad Project, 600 production cost, 2 movement, 3 range, 60 defense strength, 70 ranged strength, nuke strength 2, blast radius 0, limit of 3)